Carmen Fields, Vice - Chair

 Stephen J. Woerner, Board Member

-Stephen J. Woerner is the President of National Grid's New England Jurisdiction and a member of the National Grid, National Grid Group, PLC executive leadership team.
+Steve was the President of National Grid's New England Jurisdiction and a member of the National Grid, National Grid Group, PLC executive leadership team until January 2024.

-Joining the company in October 2021, he brings more than 30 years of experience in the energy industry.
-He leads over 6,000 employees and is responsible for gas and electric operations in Massachusetts, as well as Liquefied Natural Gas, High Voltage Direct Current and Transmission in New England.
+Joining the company in October 2021, he brought more than 30 years of experience in the energy industry.
+He led more than 6,000 employees and was responsible for gas and electric operations in Massachusetts, as well as Liquefied Natural Gas, High Voltage Direct Current and Transmission in New England.

-In his role, Steve oversees the operational and financial performance of the New England businesses and is responsible for National Grid’s relationships with government officials, regulators, customers, and communities served by the company.
+In his role, Steve was responsible for the operational and financial performance of the New England businesses and was for National Grid’s relationships with government officials, regulators, customers, and communities served by the company.

 Before joining National Grid, he served as President & Chief Operating Officer for Baltimore Gas and Electric, when the company recorded its highest performance in safety, service, reliability, and customer satisfaction.
 Steve held numerous executive, leadership, and technical roles, with responsibilities for distribution and transmission engineering, customer service, operations, emergency preparedness and construction management.
 Steve co-led the integration of Constellation and BGE into Exelon.